 François, a filmmaker, is preparing a thriller.
 During screen tests for a brief nude scene with an actress, he discovers the pleasure some women can have in the transgression of minor erotic taboos.
-Driven by the desire to contribute something new to the cinema, he decides to make a film that mixes reality and fiction and centers on something which unexpectedly becomes an enigma and a taboo: the minor transgressions that are a source of pleasure.
-His research into eroticism raises basic questions.
-But like Icarus approaching the sun, he only burns his wings.
 An exploration of sexuality by acclaimed French director Jean-Claude Brisseau.

 Is there room to over-think this film?
 Not to suggest that the script lacks meaning.
 But let's not mince words: if you have any appreciation for the female form, then you'll likely find that "Exterminating Angels" has some of the most sumptuously lit and tantalizingly choreographed scenes of sapphic love to ever grace an 'arthouse' film.
 I'm not sure what Brisseau is up to but there's a shameful thrill in viewing it.

 It struck me as very pretentious.
 I suppose if there had been some irony or humor to the situations it might have been more enjoyable as a movie, but as it was it was rather hollow, albeit beautifully filmed, sex.

 This is not an exploration of women's sexuality, desires and taboos - it is just a 100min living out of a middle aged male fantasising about women and being fantasised about BY them.
 When the female leads all profess love for the male lead, it's almost embarrassing to watch.
 I can just imagine the director, doing what he gets the women to do, as he sat there planning this turgid nonsense.
 Onanistic drivel.